pchyang300/aiTrader/README.md

 Either enter API keys into the alpaca.py file or put them into a text file and provide the path in alpaca.py.
 Finally run main.py.

+Disclamer of Liability:
+The material and information contained on this website is for general information purposes only.
+You should not rely upon the material or information on this website as a basis for making any business, investment, or any other decisions.